fabolousdust/lichess.rpc/README.md

 Lichess RPC by fabolousdust
 ---

-This is quite new as a project and I intend to make it better and with more functions in the future.
+This is project is quiite new and I intend to make it better and with more functions in the future.
 Also I hope to make it an extension as well so you don't have to run it client-side everytime you open lichess.
 Code is open-source all, so feel free to open any issue or suggestion, I will try to read them when I can.
 So this is how it looks like:

 ---
 ![](lichess_rpc_first.png) ![](lichess_rpc_second.png)